Division Chiefs

 In 2011, Jason was awarded the coveted “Above and Beyond” award, and in 2018 he was awarded the District Attorney's Award, recognizing his service to the Office and the community.
 Jason was recognized as the Dallas County 2019 Employee of the Year for Courts and Justice Administration.
 Jason was most recently awarded as a 2020 Prosecutor of the Year by the State Bar of Texas Criminal Justice Section.

-Durrand Hill is the Chief Prosecutor of the Juvenile Division of the Dallas County District Attorney’s Office, a position he has held for more than 10 years.
-He supervises 28 attorneys, 12 support staff members and 5 investigators.
-The Juvenile Division prosecutes criminal offenses committed by minors.
-These offenses range from Class B Misdemeanors like theft to more serious crimes like robbery and capital murder.
-The Juvenile Division also represents the Texas Department of Family Protective Services in cases of alleged abuse or neglect of children.
+Michael O’Brien is the Chief of the Juvenile Division of the Dallas County District Attorney’s Office.
+He supervises 27 attorneys, 14 support staff members and 6 investigators.
+The Juvenile Division is comprised of two sections: Juvenile Delinquency and Child Welfare.
+Juvenile Delinquency prosecutes crimes committed by children ages ten through sixteen, ranging from shoplifting to capital murder.
+The Child Welfare prosecutors represent the Texas Department of Family and Protective Services in cases of alleged abuse or neglect of children.

 Jessica Trevizo - Chief, Community Prosecution & Animal Cruelty